sebasmos/Multi-building-tracker/README.md

 Results showed that:

-1. Augmentation strategies: Flipping or rotating worsen results because of distorted images and inplaced labeling (shattered by shadows).
+1. **Augmentation strategies**: Flipping or rotating worsen results because of distorted images and inplaced labeling (shattered by shadows).
 Then, algorithms need to know the right labeling positions

-2. Loss functions: Combination of Dice coefficient + Focal loss yielded best results than Jaccard. (top 2 competitors [Focal loss] (https://arxiv.org/abs/1708.02002)) which is basically a binary cross-entropy variant that penalizes low-confidence predictions more strongly.
+2. **Loss functions**: Combination of Dice coefficient + Focal loss yielded best results than Jaccard. (top 2 competitors [Focal loss] (https://arxiv.org/abs/1708.02002)) which is basically a binary cross-entropy variant that penalizes low-confidence predictions more strongly.
+These loss functions combined with the competitors’ advanced segmentation objective masks yielded high-fidelity building footprint extraction.

+3. **Objective masks**: NN for segmentation create 0-1 prob masks (*semantig segmentation*), but Spacenets asks additionally for *instance segmentation task*, which is creating polygons labeling, what this means is that the crafted polygons must fit accurately or in consistent shapes into the Ground Truth footprints.
+The winners solution in this case proposed using 3 channel join method: Each color corresponds to a different objective mask channel.
+Blue marks building footprints; pink outlines the buildings; green denotes points where buildings are closely juxtaposed.

+**Conclusions of Spacenet 4**: Competitors used their loss functions, learning objectives, and augmentation strategy to address the unique challenges posed by the SpaceNet Off-Nadir Buildings Challenge task and data.
+They cut common image augmentations (rotation and flipping) from their pipeline so their algorithms could learn offset.
+They used loss functions optimized for a low foreground-to-background class ratio to ensure algorithms learned to find the relatively uncommon building pixels.
+Finally, they used advanced learning objectives to effectively separate buildings for this instance segmentation task

+### Modeling Architecture walkthrough XD_XD

+1. Neural net architectures: Semantic segmentation with U-net and VGG16 encoder (pre-trained on Imagenet), which builds an *effective building footprint detection model*

+U-net: Originally developed for biomedicine and uses upsampling technique instead of pooling and consits of a encoder and a decoder, so XD_XD replaces the encoder by the VGG16 and the decoder remains as the u-net. **Training time: 7 days**.

 **Tutorials**: AWS:https://registry.opendata.aws/spacenet/